-The Company has a commitment to spend \$295,000 from amounts raised through flow-through financing issued prior to December 31, 2018 on eligible Canadian exploration and development expenses.
-At August 31, 2019, the Company has incurred these required expenses.
-In June 2019 the Company has committed to spend \$650,000 and another \$728,000 in December 2019 from amounts raised through flow-through financing on eligible Canadian exploration and development expenses.
-As at February 29, 2020 the Company estimates a \$770,000 remaining commitment on eligible Canadian exploration and development expenses by December 31, 2020.
+The Company has a commitment to spend \$295,000 from amounts raised through flow-through financing issued in December 31, 2018 on eligible Canadian exploration and development expenses.
+In June 2019 and December 2019 the Company has committed to spend \$650,000 and \$728,000 from amounts raised through flow-through financing on eligible Canadian exploration and development expenses prior to December 31, 2020.
+As at May 31, 2020 the Company estimates a \$250,000 remaining commitment on eligible Canadian exploration and development expenses by December 31, 2020.